Tissue Type Test

 - The closer the match of antigens, the more

-likely that transplanted tissues or organs will not be
+likely that an organ or tissue transplant will be successful.

 - The more similar the antigen patterns are from two